Frequently asked questions

 8. I heard there was a major forest fire at the ranch.
 What did it do?

-The Hayman fire in the summer of 2002 burned almost 140,000 acres of forest around the ranch.
+The Hayman fire in the summer of 2002 burned almost 140,000 acres of forest around the guest dude ranch.
 The ranch and our 500 acres were miraculously saved and the forest in the ensuing years has had abundant rain causing the wild flowers, undergrowth and aspen trees to recover beautifully.
 Learn more about the Hayman Fire.

 9. What about kids programs during the off-season?